search

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-A hedging strategy involves simultaneously holding both a "long" and a "short" position in the same currency pair.
+A hedging strategy is a trading method in which you simultaneously hold both a "long" and a "short" position in the same currency pair.
 Since unrealized losses and gains offset each other in a hedging strategy, it may seem less effective at first glance.
-However, if you can establish and close hedging positions at the right time, it is possible to pursue profits while avoiding the risk of losses escalating due to sudden exchange rate fluctuations.
+However, if you can establish and close out hedging positions at the right time, you can pursue profits while avoiding the risk of losses escalating due to sudden exchange rate fluctuations.

 両建て取引の仕組み 両建て取引の仕組み

-You can enjoy many benefits when engaging in hedging trades within Exness’s excellent trading environment, which features high leverage of up to 2,000:1 and a zero-cut system(*).
-However, there are also drawbacks associated with higher trading costs, such as spreads and swaps.
-Please carefully consider both the advantages and disadvantages to ensure you use hedging trades safely and effectively.
+With Exness’s excellent trading environment—featuring high leverage of up to 2,000:1 and a zero-cut system—you can enjoy many benefits when engaging in hedging strategies(*).
+However, there are also drawbacks, such as increased trading costs due to spreads and swaps.
+Please carefully consider both the advantages and disadvantages to ensure you use hedging strategies safely and effectively.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.